-Our sustained pursuit of academic excellence is built on a long history of first-class teaching and research within a distinctive collegiate system.
+Our sustained pursuit of academic excellence is built on a long history of world-leading teaching and research within a distinctive collegiate system.
 For eight centuries our ideas and innovations have shaped the world.
 Our principal goal is to remain one of the world's leading universities in an increasingly competitive global higher education sector.
 Today the University of Cambridge is at the centre of a cluster of over 4,300 businesses employing 58,000 people.

-Our capital investment projects include the West Cambridge site, the North West Cambridge development and the growth of the Biomedical Campus in the south of the city.
-The North West Cambridge development includes the opening of a primary school - the first in the UK to be managed by a University.
-So we are deeply embedded in, and committed to serving, our local community.
+Our capital investment projects include academic and commercial growth at both the West Cambridge Innovation District, and the Biomedical Campus in the south of the city.
+Eddington, in North West Cambridge, is a mixed-use development including key worker housing for staff, a community centre and a new primary school, managed by the University.
+Through these projects, the University is deeply embedded in, and committed to serving, our local community.
 These are all conspicuous signs of a University that is not only adapting to new needs, but also anticipating the future.